XxAcielxX/arch-plasma-install/README.md

 ```

 And push the WPS button at the back of your router.
 This may take a minute or two to complete.
-Once the WPS LED stops flashing, your computer has been connected to the internet!
+Once the WPS LED on your router stops flashing, your computer has been connected to the internet!

 ### Regular method